bdavidxyz/chirpy/_drafts/2024-01-18-rails-and-tailwind-starter-kit.md

 - It should provide some dynamic components, at least the big classics like navbars or spinners
 - Reusable blocks like featurettes, footer, testimonials, etc
 - Prebuild pages like "Home Page" and "Admin Dashboard"
-- A design system that is quite complete, neutral tone, and easy to customise and share with designer.
+- A design system that is quite complete, neutral tone, and easy to customise and share with the designer.
 - A large open-source part

 Lastly,